Difference Between a Hydraulic and Mechanical Vertical Lift

 Safer than using a forklift to move products

 No wear and tear on pulley system.

 Can be used indoors and outdoors

 Safer to make repairs on.

 Can go multiple levels unlike hydraulic, which can only go one.

 Can be used indoors or outdoors

 Higher capacity than a hydraulic

 Larger Carriage Size

 American Surplus is the nation’s largest material handling dealer.
-We carry both styles of VRC’s and our trained sales staff can help you with all your questions about VRC’s To view our current inventory of VRC’s click here.
-Or call today to speak to one of our sales team members @ 800-989-7176.
+We carry both styles of VRC’s, and our trained sales staff can help you with all your questions about VRC’s.
+To view our current inventory of VRC’s click here.
+Or call today to speak to one of our sales team members at 800-989-7176.